wwarriner/retina-unet/Readme.md

+# Additions

+Test Image by <a href="https://pixabay.com/users/Printeboek-6033538/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2571788">Ina Hoekstra</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2571788">Pixabay</a>

 # Retina blood vessel segmentation with a convolution neural network (U-net)

 ![](test/test_Original_GroundTruth_Prediction3.png)

 This repository contains the implementation of a convolutional neural network used to segment blood vessels in retina fundus images.
 This is a binary classification task: the neural network predicts if each pixel in the fundus image is either a vessel or not.
 The neural network structure is derived from the *U-Net* architecture, described in this [paper](https://arxiv.org/pdf/1505.04597.pdf).
 The performance of this neural network is tested on the DRIVE database, and it achieves the best score in terms of area under the ROC curve in comparison to the other methods published so far.
 Also on the STARE datasets, this method reports one of the best performances.